All Products

 Static routing

-1. Create and edit /root/connect_1.sh.
+1. Create and edit the /root/connect_1.sh script.

 vi /root/connect_1.sh

-2. Add and save the following script.
+2. Add and save the following content.

 #!/usr/bin/env bash